ibarrond/Pyfhel/examples/README.rst

 Tutorials
 ===================

-This is the compendium of Demos and Examples showcasing the main functionalities of
+This is the compendium of Demos showcasing the main functionalities of Pyfhel